Southern Mississippi St. Vincent de Paul assistance programs.

 If you request help, volunteers (known as Vincentians) will visit your home to process an application and determine your need.
 Some of the primary services offered are listed below.
 However one focus is on housing and homeless prevention, such as rent and energy bills.

 Meals and groceries are offered at many sites and churches.
-They operate food pantries for immediate needs.
+They operate free emergency food pantries for immediate needs.
 A St. Vincent program known as We Care can provide monthly food baskets for the needy in Biloxi and Harrison County.

 Housing resources are extensive.
 Homeless assistance includes hot meals, personal hygiene kits, and clothing for shelters.
 Or get information on local transitional housing units and apartments that the homeless can work towards staying at.
 Senior home visits, including to shut ins and residents in nursing homes in Jackson County.
 Staff from the Society of St. Vincent arrange this care and home visits.
 Additional housing programs, including assistance in obtaining permanent housing in Jackson or Harrison County.
 Or get help in finding qualify contractors for needed repairs.